xaionaro-go/echox/website/content/guide/customization.md

 ### Log Level

 `Echo#Logger.SetLevel(log.Lvl)` can be used to set the log level for the logger.
-Default value is `OFF`.
+Default value is `ERROR`.
 Possible values:

 - `DEBUG`
 - `INFO`